artsandmetaphysics/goodlifeodyssey/_documents/meaning-and-purpose.md

 Meaning is not synonymous with impact.
 Meaning derives from our memories, and the impact of these memories.

-Meaning is recursively derived from less meaningful things.
-E.g., the meaning in my relationship with my wife is built up from the meaning of many, relatively less meaningful, days spent together.
+Meaning is recursively derived.
+For example, the meaning in my relationship with my wife is derived from the meaning of many days spent together.

 {% comment %}
 - Some events, people, objects are more meaningful than others.